refinedev/refine/documentation/docs/api-reference/mantine/introduction/index.md

 - Form actions
 - Import/Export and more.

-You can use buttons such as [`<EditButton>`](/docs/api-reference/mantine/components/buttons/edit-button/) or [`<ListButton>`](/docs/api-reference/mantine/components/buttons/list-button/) etc. in your views to provide navigation for the related routes or [`<DeleteButton>`](/docs/api-reference/mantine/components/buttons/delete-button/) and [`<SaveButton>`](/docs/api-reference/mantine/components/buttons/save-button/) etc. to perform related actions without having to worry about the authorization checks and other logical functionalities.
+You can use buttons such as [`<EditButton />`](/docs/api-reference/mantine/components/buttons/edit-button/) or [`<ListButton />`](/docs/api-reference/mantine/components/buttons/list-button/) etc. in your views to provide navigation for the related routes or [`<DeleteButton />`](/docs/api-reference/mantine/components/buttons/delete-button/) and [`<SaveButton />`](/docs/api-reference/mantine/components/buttons/save-button/) etc. to perform related actions without having to worry about the authorization checks and other logical functionalities.

 An example usage of the `<EditButton />` component is as follows: